 Symptoms of a Bad Torque Converter

 A car may go through many ascertain problems decreasing the car’s performance.
 Among some difficult car problems, determining transmission issues is a tough task.
-In a car with an automatic transmission, one may mistake the torque converter failure with that of transmission.
+In a car with an automatic transmission, one may mistake the torque converter failure with that of the transmission.

 This is why it is important to learn the symptoms of a bad torque converter before jumping to any repairs and conclusions.